Daniel Davis (Florida politician)

-Daniel Davis (born January 15, 1973) is a former Republican member of the Florida House of Representatives from 2010 to 2014, representing the 13th District from 2010 to 2012 and the 15th District from 2012 to 2014.
+Daniel Davis (born January 15, 1973) is an American politician and former Republican member of the Florida House of Representatives from 2010 to 2014, representing the 13th District from 2010 to 2012 and the 15th District from 2012 to 2014.

 History

 Davis was born in South Bend, Indiana and moved to Florida in 1979.
 He attended Maranatha Baptist University in Watertown, Wisconsin, where he graduated with a degree in business.
 From 2003 to 2010, Davis served on the Jacksonville City Council, and he was selected as the President of the council from 2007 to 2008.

 Florida House of Representatives

-In 2010, incumbent Republican State Representative Jennifer Carroll, who represented the 13th District, which included parts of Clay County and Duval County, was unable to seek re-election due to term limits and was selected by Rick Scott, the Republican nominee for Governor, as his running mate.
+In 2010, incumbent Republican state representative Jennifer Carroll, who represented the 13th District, which included parts of Clay County and Duval County, was unable to seek re-election due to term limits and was selected by Rick Scott, the Republican nominee for governor, as his running mate.
 Davis ran to succeed Carroll, and won the nomination of the Republican Party and the general election unopposed.

 Florida House districts were redrawn in 2012, and Davis was redrawn into the 15th District, which included most of the territory that he had represented in the 13th District.
 Once again, he won both the nomination of his party and the general election unopposed, and was sworn in for his second term in the House.